pjohansson/inkling/docs/src/features/structure.md

 # -> twice_fail
 #
 === twice_fail ===
-The second time we return here we are out of choices and an error is returned.
+The second time we visit this we are out of regular choices.
+We then use the fallback.

 *   First choice -> twice_fail
 *   -> fallback